 In 1919, Petit Village once again changed hands when it was sold to the Ginestet family.
-At the time the Ginestet family were well known Bordeaux wine negociants with other holdings in the Medoc.
+At the time the Ginestet family were well-known Bordeaux negociants with other holdings in the Medoc.
 In fact, just 2 years earlier, they bought Chateau Cos d’Estournel.
 Following the frost of 1956, the vineyards of Petit Village were replanted.

-The amount of Cabernet Sauvignon was over 50%, which was the highest amount of Cabernet Sauvignon in the entire Right Bank.
-That replanting with the massive amount of Cabernet Sauvignon was a huge mistake for the wines of Petit Village.
+The amount of Cabernet Sauvignon was over 50%, which was the highest amount of Cabernet Sauvignon in the entire Right Bank!
+That replanting with that massive amount of Cabernet Sauvignon was a huge mistake for the wines of Chateau Petit Village.

 The vineyard and the wines did not begin to truly recover until late in the first decade in the 20th century.

 When Bruno Prats began to take control of Chateau Petit Village in 1971, one of his earliest decisions was to rip out the Cabernet Sauvignon and replace it with Merlot.
 His next move was to renovate the cellars in 1977.
 This led to an increase in the quality of the wine at Chateau Petit Village.